chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Client Runs

-You can view the data for a Chef Infra Client run, select a server from the list.
+You can view the data for a Chef Infra Client run by selecting a server from the list.
 The **Client Run** record displays information for:

 - Client run cookbooks: cookbooks executed during the Chef Infra Client run.
 - Client run lists: run lists executed during the Chef Infra Client run.